 Should you have diabetes, lupus or blood-clotting problems, we may advise against getting a cheek filler.

 Also: We ask that you please tell your Bournemouth clinician about any medications you are using, including herbal supplements.

-And lastly, should you be breastfeeding or pregnant, we advise that you wait with until you are no longer doing this before having treatment.
+And lastly, should you be breastfeeding or pregnant, we advise that you wait with the treatment.